 Verification material(s):

-3.3.2.1 A documented procedure for handling detection and resolution of Known Vulnerabilities for the Open Source components of the Supplied Software.
+3.3.2.1 A documented procedure for handling detection and resolution of Known Vulnerabilities for the Open Source Software components of the Supplied Software.

-3.3.2.2 For each Open Source component a record is maintained of the identified Known Vulnerabilities and action(s) taken (including even if no action was required)
+3.3.2.2 For each Open Source Software component a record is maintained of the identified Known Vulnerabilities and action(s) taken (including even if no action was required)

 Rationale:

-To ensure the Program is sufficiently robust to handle the identified Known Vulnerabilities for the Open Source from which the Supplied Software is comprised.
+To ensure the Program is sufficiently robust to handle the identified Known Vulnerabilities for the Open Source Software from which the Supplied Software is comprised.
 That a procedure exists to support this activity and that the procedure is followed.

 Adherence to the guideline requirements